Silken or extra-firm? To press or not to press? This easy baked tofu recipe + my best tips and tricks will teach you how to cook tofu like a pro!

 Tofu can get a bad rap as a meat substitute, but it’s actually an incredibly versatile ingredient.
 When blended, it has a great creamy texture – you can use it in a vegan mousse or pudding, and it’s essential for making a creamy ricotta substitute in my lasagna and vegan stuffed shells.
 Most often, I bake it to add protein and hearty texture to bowls, noodles, and salads.

 It’s easy to work with, but there are a few things you should know before you start cooking with it.
-Here are my best tips on how to cook tofu:
+Here are my best tips for how to cook tofu:

 My Go-To Baked Tofu Recipe